Marisol24/CeNCOOS_Analysis_Data/README.md

 4. Factor Loading/Factor Loading Plot

- The columns of this new A matrix are called the factor loadings for each principal component.
+ The columns of this new 'A' matrix are called the factor loadings for each principal component.
 These new axes we are going to be looking at are based off of waves, winds and tides.The factor loadings define those axes - both the orientation (eigenvector) and the spread of the data across each axis (square root of eigenvalue - which describes the standard deviation).

  For the plot, plug in variables as needed.